BlitzKraft/onedark.vim/README.md

+Almost completely same as original but background changed to absolute black; because I like the contrast.

 # onedark.vim

 A dark Vim color scheme for the GUI and 16/256-color terminals, based on [FlatColor](https://github.com/MaxSt/FlatColor), with colors inspired by the excellent [One Dark syntax theme](https://github.com/atom/one-dark-syntax) for the [Atom text editor](https://atom.io).